 Digitization is the first stage of the entire digital transformation process.
 It involves computerizing physical files or processes and relying on digital artifacts instead.
 Some examples include converting paper documents into digital ones, using electronics for manufacturing, and more.

-- Over half of CEOs (51%) believe that digital improvements have increased revenue for their respective companies.
+• Over half of CEOs (51 percent) believe digital improvements have increased revenue for their respective companies.
 (Gartner)

 Digital Adoption Platform